PREVENTING HARASSMENT, BULLYING, INTIMIDATION AND VIOLENCE AT WORK AND STUDY

 3.1 If you are a member of staff, you should arrange to meet and talk to your supervisor or line manager.
 Where this is not possible or appropriate you should contact your HR Advisor, the Equal Opportunities Advisor or your Trade Union Representative.
 There may be other managers or staff within the School, Department or University with whom it would be appropriate to discuss the issue; the important thing is to talk to someone who you feel will be able to help.
 The Counselling Service is also available as a source of support.

-3.2 If you are a student you should arrange to meet and talk to your Personal Tutor, Personal Advisor, Residence Officer and/or Tutor, Student Support and Counselling, the Student Advice Centre in the Guild of Students or the Equal Opportunities Advisor.
+3.2 If you are a student you should arrange to meet and talk to your Personal Tutor, Personal Advisor, Residence Officer and/or Tutor, Student Support and Counselling, the Student Advice Centre in the Students' Union or the Equal Opportunities Advisor.
 There may be other staff within the School or University with whom it would be appropriate to discuss the issue; the important thing is to talk to someone who you feel will be able to help.
 The Counselling Service is also available as a source of support.

 3.3 You may wish to be accompanied to the arranged meeting, the purpose of which will be to discuss the nature of the harassment and ways of resolving the issues.
 It may be helpful to put the nature of your complaint in writing but this is not essential.